-The intention of this document is to provide some generic guidance for you to ensure that your child is in the best possible state of health prior to their surgery with us.
+The intention of this document is to provide some generic guidance for you to ensure that your child is in the best possible state of health prior to their spinal surgery with us.

 If your child is likely to experience concerns, or may be frightened on the day of surgery, please let us know and we will aim to provide additional support.
 Specialist play therapists are available and they can assist your child in their hospital journey.
+And do please contact us if you have any questions regarding the equipment your child may need following their discharge from hospital.